meadsteve/meadsteve.github.io/_posts/2022-11-04-mastodon-powered-comment-section-a-live-experiment.markdown

     host: mastodon.green
     id: 109284718794831683
 ---

-This is going to be a bit of a live experiment.
-This post may update a few times.
-The code I discuss will start live on this blog post but it may well already be removed by the time you read this.

-## What am I adding

 I read a blog post titled ["Adding comments to your static blog with Mastodon"](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/) and it sounded like quite a fun idea.
 I liked the idea that it means I can have comments on my site without writing a